sally-00/sally-00.github.io/_posts/2023-03-12-norm_gaussian.md

 ---
 layout: post
-title: Why norm comes from the assumption that data is drawn from a Gaussian distribution?
+title: Why norm loss function comes from the assumption that data is drawn from a Gaussian distribution?
 date: 2023-03-12
 description:
 tags: ML